Release date: 28 September 2021

 - Telecom - Information and communication

 Total cost (Approximate amount)

-Investments in telecommunications projects do not fall under Annex I or II of the EIA Directive 2014/52/EU amending the Directive 2011/92/EU.
-In general, the deployment of telecommunication infrastructures have limited environmental effects, apart from minor disturbances during construction, which can be properly mitigated by applying industry-standard measures.
+Investments in telecommunications projects do not fall under Annex I or II of the Environmental Impact Assessment (EIA) Directive 2014/52/EU amending the Directive 2011/92/EU.
+Usually, the deployment of telecommunication infrastructures have limited environmental effects, apart from minor disturbances during construction, which can be properly mitigated by applying industry-standard measures.
 For the specific case of submarine cables, the cable landings are usually subject to environmental studies for their approval.
 This can vary depending on the jurisdiction.
 The relevant legislations and full environmental details will be analysed during appraisal.